-• Click "Show/hide range" (shortcut: r) to toggle the display of a time range selector, which can be positioned with the mouse or by using dedicated buttons (labeled ">"; shortcuts: [and]).

-- Customizable key bindings (default: number keys) allow you to fill the selected time range with an epoch if the selector is enabled, or to place new epochs of a fixed (and adjustable) duration at the current time if it is disabled. - Click on an epoch to select the corresponding entry in the epoch encoder's data table, where you can change the label associated with it. - Click on a row in the data table to jump to the start of that epoch. - Double-click on an existing epoch to enable the time range selector and position it on that epoch. - Toggle between epoch insertion modes using the radio buttons or modifying shortcut key presses with the Shift key: - Mutually exclusive mode: Placing an epoch where there is already one will delete the overlapping portion of the old epoch. - Overlapping mode: Epochs are permitted to overlap. - Merge overlapping and adjacent epochs of the same type with the "Merge neighbors" button. - Fill gaps between epochs using the "Fill blank" button. - Click "Save" (shortcut: Ctrl+s, or Cmd+s on Mac) to write the epochs to a file.
+- Click "Time range selector" (shortcut: r) to toggle the display of a rectangle which can be positioned with the mouse or by using dedicated buttons ("Set start >" and "Set stop >"; shortcuts: [ and ]). - Customizable key bindings (default: number keys) allow you to fill the selected time range with an epoch if the selector is enabled, or to place new epochs of a fixed (and adjustable) duration at the current time if it is disabled.
+Key bindings are displayed to the left of each epoch label. - Click on an epoch to select the corresponding entry in the epoch encoder's data table, where you can change the times or label associated with it. - Buttons in each row of the data table allow you to jump to, split, duplicate, or delete the epoch. - Double-click on an existing epoch to enable the time range selector and position it on that epoch. - Toggle between epoch insertion modes using the "Allow overlap" button or by modifying shortcut key presses with the Shift key: - "Allow overlaps" disabled: Placing an epoch where there is already one will delete the overlapping portion of the old epoch. - "Allow overlaps" enabled: Epochs are permitted to overlap. - Create new possible epoch labels with the "New label" button. - Merge overlapping and adjacent epochs of the same type with the "Merge neighbors" button. - Fill gaps between epochs using the "Fill blank" button. - Click "Save" (shortcut: Ctrl+s, or Cmd+s on Mac) to write the epochs to a file. - Click "Undo"/"Redo" (shortcuts: Ctrl+z/Ctrl+y, or Cmd+z/Cmd+y on Mac) to move through the history of recent changes made during the current session.